mjwestcott/priorityqueue/README.txt

 priorityqueue.py

-Priority Queue Implementation with a O(logn) Remove Method
+Priority Queue Implementation with a O(log n) Remove Method

 This project implements min- amd max-oriented priority queues based on binary heaps.
-I found the need for a priority queue with a O(logn) remove method.
+I found the need for a priority queue with a O(log n) remove method.
 This can't be achieved with any of Python's built in collections including the heapq module, so I built my own.
 The heap is arranged according to a given key function.